tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 hash : 46f40312

 * [FIX] Fix db schema upgrade script for upgrade from WAPT version 1.8.1-6742.
-Fresh 1.8.2 installation or upgrade from 1.7 or from 1.8.0 or 1.8.1-6758 shouldn't have the issue.
+  Fresh 1.8.2 installation or upgrade from 1.7 or from 1.8.0 or 1.8.1-6758
+  shouldn't have the issue;

 WAPT-1.8.2.7265 (2020-06-11)
 ----------------------------

 hash : 339f1996

 This is mostly a bugfix release.
 Support for Linux and Mac clients has also been greatly improved.

 Notable enhancements
 ++++++++++++++++++++